Organ On Chip Definition

 - b) Testing Services

-The organ-on-chip market can be segmented by type of material
+The OOC market is segmented by type of material into

 - a) Polymer

 - c) Glass